 ETS 2535C.
 Process Control & Automation.
 This course serves as a capstone for the advanced manufacturing program.
 Concentration will be on integration of sensors and control systems for level, flow, temperature, pressure, and other applications.
 Human Machine Interfaces and methods of control theory including PID will be a central focus.
-This course is one of four courses that lead to a Pneumatics, Hydraulics and Motors state certification.
 Prerequisite: ETS 2542C.
 3 semester credit hours.
 (6 contact hours).
 [A]

 ETS 2542C.
 Introduction to Programmable Logic Controllers.
 This course covers fundamental ladder logic, programmable controller theory and application techniques, and design and troubleshooting of PLC-based (Programmable Logic Controller) systems in classroom presentations, lab construction and redesign, simulation trainers, and multi-modal software learning labs.
 Basic instruction sets are presented and reinforced by computer-based training simulations.
 Hands-on replications of PLC functions are created in the lab with Rockwell/Allen Bradley and comparable PLC components.
-This course is one of four courses that lead to a Pneumatics, Hydraulics and Motors state certification.
-Prerequisites: EET 1084C and ETM 1010C.
+This course is one of four courses that comprise the Pneumatics, Hydraulics and Motors for Industry college credit certificate.
+Prerequisites: EET 1084C.
 3 semester hours credit.
+(5 contact hours).
 [A]